paguzma/cjekel.github.io/_posts/2016-10-16-Maximum-Likelihood-Linear-Regression.md

 ![Image of the fitted polynomials and the data points.]({{ site.baseurl }}assets/2016-10-16/maxLikelihoodComp.png)

 A few notes from implementing this simple MLE:

 - It appears that the MLE performs poorly from bad starting points.
 I suspect that with a poor starting point it may be beneficial to first run a sum of squares optimization to obtain a starting point of which a MLE can be performed from.

-- I'm not sure about how do I select an appropriate probability density function.
-I'm not sure what the benefit of using MLE of least squares if I always assume Gaussian...
-I guess I'll always know the standard deviation and that the mean may not always be zero.
+- I'm not sure about how to select an appropriate probability density function.
+I'm not sure what the benefit of using MLE over least squares if I always assume Gaussian...
+I guess I'll always know the standard deviation, and that the mean may not always be zero.